oxstranger21/POC_brute_force/README.md

 Wordlists

-##📄 Proof of Concept (POC)
+📄 Proof of Concept (POC)

-Detailed step-by-step POC with screenshots is available in the PDF report:
+Complete step-by-step demonstration with screenshots is available in the report:

 📎 POC_test_php.pdf

-##⚠️ Disclaimer
+⚠️ Disclaimer

-This project is for educational and authorized security testing purposes only.
+This repository is intended strictly for educational and authorized security testing purposes.
-Do NOT test any system without proper permission.
+Testing systems without permission is illegal.
 The author is not responsible for misuse of this information.

-##👤 Author
+👤 Author

 Gopi Kumar
 Cyber Security Intern